fabaindaiz/spellsolver/README.md

 1. From this folder execute consoleui.py
 2. Write the letters on the board in a single line following the order left -> right and then up -> down
 3. Write the coordinates of the corresponding multipliers and leave blank if not applicable (eg 34 or 01)
-4. To activate the swap mode (consider the use of a swap) you must put a 1, otherwise it will not be activated
+4. To activate the swap mode (use of a swap) you must put a 1, otherwise use 0 and it will not be activated
 5. The software will return an ordered list with the score, the word and the coordinate of the initial letter

 ```bash